Making Cooler Food Choices

 Panelist Helene York has used this assessment to advance the sustainable food sourcing practices of Bon Appétit Management Company.
 Bon Appétit is setting a stellar example of how both companies and individual buyers can chose to move towards a more sustainable food system.
 On average, over 30% of the food used in the company’s 400 cafés nationwide comes from within 150 miles of where it is being served.
 Bon Appétit’s comprehensive approach also includes investing in farmer co-ops, consolidating their trucking system and incorporating biofuel vehicles—all part of the company’s goal to reduce their greenhouse gas emissions by 25%.
 Under the company’s recently unveiled Low Carbon Diet program, chefs and customers are given sustainability guidelines to help them make better choices.

 In her upcoming book, Beyond The Global Warming Diet: Cool Recipes for a Hot Planet, chef and author Laura Stec agrees that we need to make better food choices, and describes how to make satisfying meals using sustainable sources.
 She contends that while it is not realistic to expect most people to radically change their eating habits, there are small steps that nearly everyone can take.
 The key, she argues, is to not make a low carbon diet about rules, but to emphasize the connection we get from sharing a meal and our enjoyment of food as a sensual experience.

 The abundant agricultural resources available here in California provide tremendous opportunities to take Laura’s advice and make better choices about how we approach food and eating.
 Thanks to the work of people like Helene and Gail, we also know what we need to do to make the greatest difference.
-To learn more about climate-friendly eating, or to create your own low-carbon diet, please see the following websites:
+To learn more about climate-friendly eating, or to create your own low-carbon diet, see the following website: